Social Security Disability for mental impairments

-Social Security Disability for mental impairments Social Security Disability benefits may be available for both physical and mental illnesses.
+Social Security Disability benefits may be available for both physical and mental illnesses.
 In fact, many people apply for Social Security Disability for mental impairments such as depression, anxiety and bi-polar disorder.
 The unfortunate fact, though, is that these types of claims can be more difficult to get approved.
 However, understanding the type of evidence you will need to support your claim, can make a big difference.

 Basic Requirements for Disability Benefits